Short history of the National Research Foundation

 The NRF adopted the following broad strategic goals:

-- Grow a representative science and technology workforce in South Africa;
+- A representative research and technical workforce in South Africa;

 The core competencies of the NRF are embedded in: